Glendenning - Dean Park

 Glendenning - Dean Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely impacting the area.
-Notable ones include Australian Development Group's 860-Apartment Project, Marsden Park Strategic Town Centre, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
-Relevant projects are listed below.
+AreaSearch has identified 14 projects likely to impact the area.
+Key projects include Australian Development Group's 860-Apartment Project, Marsden Park Strategic Town Centre, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.